 Here's a story that will probably surprise you about us.
 It might even surprise you that I would share this story.
 No, I guess after that last story... you wouldn't be surprised by anything I'd write!

-As you know, Kellyn and I have been married for over 30 years now.
+As you know, Kellyn and I have been married for almost 40 years now.
 But for a while there, it didn't look like we were going to make it to the big 30th anniversary.
 Every marriage has its rough spots, and ours hit rock bottom in 2010.

 Kellyn and I renewed our wedding vows on November 5, 2010, during a second honeymoon on our favorite cruise ship... and (this probably won't surprise you) I've got a funny story about that, too: